Canada’s population shrank another 0.2% in Q4, shedding over 100K people and overtaking Q3’s contraction as the largest on record.

 With the exception of Alberta (up 0.1%), which continues to benefit from interprovincial migration - the drawdown was broad-based

-driven by the continued reduction in non-permanent residents, which should continue - given the current total sits ~600K above Carney’s 5% target.
+driven by another big reduction in non-permanent residents, which should continue - given the current total sits ~600K above Carney’s 5% target.

 With immigration sitting well below the 400K annual target on a run-rate basis…